Andrew McCutchen Player Props: Pirates vs. White Sox

 Andrew McCutchen At The Plate

-- McCutchen has four hits this season and a team-best OBP of .522.
+- McCutchen leads Pittsburgh with an OBP of .500 this season while batting .300 with seven walks and one run scored.

-- Among the qualifying hitters in MLB, he ranks 93rd in batting average, 10th in on-base percentage, and 133rd in slugging.
+- Among qualifying hitters in MLB, he ranks 75th in batting average, ninth in on-base percentage, and 141st in slugging.

-- McCutchen has picked up a hit in three games this year (50.0%), including one multi-hit game.
+- McCutchen has gotten a hit in four of seven games this season (57.1%), with multiple hits twice.

-- In six games played this year, he has not gone deep.
+- He has not hit a long ball in his seven games this season.

 - McCutchen has an RBI in one game this year.